Updated: Feb 7

 Almonds, peanuts, pecans, walnuts, chia seeds, flax seeds, hemp seeds, olive oil, avocado oil

-Breakfast: Eggs, tomato, 3 slices of avocado & bean sprouts on sourdough bread with a slide of sliced oranges
+Breakfast: Eggs, tomato, avocado & bean sprouts on gluten-free or sourdough bread with a slide of sliced oranges

 Lunch: Chicken salad: chicken, mayo, grapes, celery mixed together.
-Served on GF bread or lettuce wraps.
+Served on gluten-free bread or lettuce wraps.
 Paired with bell peppers & Primal Kitchen Ranch (or another low-FODMAP friendly dressing)

 Dinner: Seared/grilled salmon (olive oil, chili powder, salt, pepper), well-cooked carrots and white potatoes with parsley

-Snack ideas: rice cakes + 1 Tbsp. of PB/almond butter, canned tuna with mayo + cucumbers, deviled eggs + carrots, plain tortilla chips + Fody foods salsa
+Snack ideas: rice cakes + 1-2 tbsp of peanut butter/almond butter, canned tuna with mayo + cucumbers, deviled eggs + carrots, plain tortilla chips + Fody foods salsa

-During the reintroduction phase one FODMAP food should be added back into your diet at a time.
-In order to see if you can tolerate a certain type of FODMAP, the food from each group that you will reintroduce first will be the food that is most abundant in that FODMAP.
-For example, if you were adding fructose back in you have the option of adding honey OR mango because these two foods contain the highest amounts of natural fructose.
-If you tolerate these foods then it’s likely you will tolerate foods with lower amounts of that specific FODMAP.
-However, you may tolerate some foods in a certain group better than others so we typically encourage a slow reintroduction phase with as many individual foods in each group, as possible.
+During the reintroduction phase one FODMAP food at a time should be added back into your diet.
+In order to see if you can tolerate a certain type of FODMAP, the food from each group that you reintroduce first will be the food that is most abundant in that FODMAP.
+For example, if you were adding fructose back in, you could start with honey OR mango, because these two foods contain the highest amounts of natural fructose.
+If you tolerate these 2 foods, then it’s likely you will tolerate foods with lower amounts of that specific FODMAP.
+However, you may tolerate some foods in a certain group better than others.
+For this reason, we typically encourage a slow reintroduction phase with as many individual foods in each group, as possible.
 This part of the process is critical for long-term success and determining your specific triggers.